solidkraft/solidkraft.github.io/projects/module-1/restaurant.md

 use JavaScript to handle the logic of our applications.

-In this project, you'll be gaining experience working with variables, primitive data types, looping, arrays, objects and classes.
+In this project, you'll be gaining experience working with variables, primitive data types, looping, arrays, and objects.
 As you work through the iterations, be sure to take time to stop and refactor you solutions.
-There is rarely one right way to solve a problem in programming, and part of your job will be evaluating the trade offs between different approaches to solving a problem.
+There is rarely one right way to solve a problem in programming, and part of your job will be evaulating the trade offs between different approaches to solving a problem.

 ## Learning goals

   - Understand what JavaScript primatives are, and how/when to use them
   - Understand how to declare variables and assign data to them
-  - Practice using objects
-  - Practice using arrays
+  - Practice using objects and arrays

 ## Setup

-  - Fork [this project](https://github.com/solidkraft/js-fun-at-the-library) to your own Github account
+  - Fork [this project](https://github.com/solidkraft/js-fun-at-a-restaurant) to your own Github account
   - clone the repository to your local machine
   - `cd` into the project
   - run `npm install` to install the necessary dependencies